-We may also finally observe that the traditional interpretation of turn the other cheek suggests that we are to actually invite abuse, to welcome harm to ourselves ... it demands that we intentionally reposition ourselves to make it convenient and easy for others to harm us even more than they already have.
-If this harming is sinful on the part of our oppressors then we are inviting them to sin rather than resisting them and encouraging them to stop sinning.
-This is not only damaging to ourselves, but it is ensnaring our oppressors even more, training them in their maliciousness and rewarding them in it.
-This is not love ... this is outright foolishness ... even if ignorantly endured for the sake of Christ.
-The only reasonable way to understand the text is in a context where there is a legitimate moral insentive in our being willing to endure additional harm to ourselves, when doing so can be viewed as promoting a greater good within that context.
+We may also finally observe that the traditional interpretation of turn the other cheek suggests that we are to actually invite abuse, to welcome harm to ourselves … it demands that we intentionally reposition ourselves to make it convenient and easy for others to harm us even more than they already have.
+If this behavior is sinful on the part of our oppressors then we are inviting them to sin rather than resisting them and encouraging them to stop sinning.
+This is not only unloving to ourselves, but it is ensnaring our oppressors even more, training them in their maliciousness and rewarding them in it.
+This is not love … this is outright foolishness … even if ignorantly endured for the sake of Christ.
+The only reasonable way to understand the text is in a context where we are under a moral debt our neighbor, in which case we should compensate them more than what is legally required of us.

-With this full scriptural and cultural context in mind it is much easier to understand that turn the other cheek means to go above and beyond the call of mere justice in our moral obligations.
-We should not resist evil by refusing to incur additional inconvenience or make more than compensatory recompense when trying to make amends or right a wrong.
-If we have insulted someone or publicly harmed their character in some way, such that they are justified in punishing us with a slap of the left hand to the face, then by all means ... turn to them the left cheek also; submit to a degree of humiliation that significantly exceeds what you are justly due.
-Let no one question your sincerity or your willingness to live in peace and integrity with others; go above and beyond the call of duty in such things.
+With this more complete scriptural and cultural context in mind it is much easier to understand that turn the other cheek means to go above and beyond the call of mere justice in our moral obligations.
+We should not resist evil by refusing to submit to additional inconvenience, being willing make more than the legally required recompense when trying to make amends or right a wrong.
+If we have insulted someone or publicly harmed their character in some way, such that they are justified in punishing us with a slap of the left hand to the face, then by all means … let us turn to them the left cheek also; submit to a punishment that exceeds what we are justly due.
+Let no one question our sincerity or our willingness to live in peace and integrity with others; go above and beyond the call of duty in such things.